RAF Jurby: Construction

 As early as 1934 the flat northern plain of the Isle of Man had been identified as a suitable area for the construction of an airfield.
 This had been borne out by Sir Alan Cobham, who had pinpointed up to six suitable sites between Ballaugh and the Point of Ayre during a survey.
 This ideal location had led to a site at Close Lake, near the future RAF Jurby, being developed as Hall Caine Airport.

 As part of the RAF Expansion Scheme the Manx Government was approached by the Air Ministry in 1937 with a view to establishing an Aircraft Armament Training Camp for air crew in the sparsely populated Parish of Jurby.

 The site chosen consisted mainly of land which had belonged to the Ballamoar Estate, which contributed 307 acres to the total area.
 Despite local objections from approximately 60 farmers, the proposal went ahead, with Tynwald, the Manx parliament, approving the Defence Bill put forward by the Island's Lieutenant Governor, William Leveson-Gower, 4th Earl Granville.

 Work on RAF Jurby began at the end of September 1938, the contractors being Gerrard & Sons of Manchester.
 Large earth movers arrived and began levelling the area.
 However, there were serious concerns about the labour force to be used on the airfield, mainly regarding the importation of Irish labourers, there being insufficient local labour able to undertake the work.
 The construction of the station attracted crowds eager to see the developments of such an undertaking on the Isle of Man, particularly the sight of the plant machinery and the construction of the huts to be used for the housing of the workers, which were erected in early October.
 To level the land, gravel was taken from the Point of Ayre as well as spoil from the mines at Laxey and Foxdale.

 As it developed, RAF Jurby made an increasingly dramatic imposition on the surrounding rural landscape, its conspicuous features being visible across the northern part of the Island.
 By the beginning of 1939, in the region of 400 men were engaged with the construction of the station and work was progressing on the construction of huts and the underground services.
 Also at this time the contract for the electrical installation was awarded to the Doncaster Colliery Supply Co., Ltd. As the work continued, it was decided that additional land would be required.
 Tynwald approved the additional compulsory purchase of land in the area, this being undertaken by the Government Property Trustees.

+RAF Jurby, July 2026.
+In addition to the 1960s runway extension bisecting by the Ballamenagh Road (A14), much of the original station layout is still clearly visible.